how to write dialogue

 Above all, enjoy your writing – live in your scenes, love your story, embrace your characters and their motivations, and your dialogue will shine.

 Author bio: Adam Jarvis writes fantasy for all ages.
-He has a handful of short stories published (along with the occasional poem), including in DreamForge Magazine and the Summer of Sci-Fi and Fantasy anthologies.
+His short stories and poems have been published in DreamForge Magazine and the Summer of Sci-Fi and Fantasy anthologies, and through the Canadian Authors Association.
 He is working towards publishing his debut novel.